ignite/web/packages/client-js/README.md

 # `@starport/client-js`

-This package implements a generic JS client wrapper for the Tendermint RPC, Tendermint websocket, and Cosmos SDK REST APIs.
+This package implements a generic JS client wrapper for the Tendermint RPC, Tendermint WebSocket, and Cosmos SDK APIs.

 ## Install